aniketh0418/Finance-Data-Processing-and-Access-Control-Backend/SYSTEM_DOCUMENTATION.md

 # Finance Data Processing and Access Control Backend

-This document provides a holistic view of the internal construction, module breakdown, and architectural decisions made for the Zorvyn Finance Analytics Backend.
+This document provides a holistic view of the internal construction, module breakdown, and architectural decisions made for the Finance Analytics Backend.

 ---